hugobertini-ds/domotics/README.md

 # domotics
-Some of my own domotics stuff
+This repository includes the items that make some of my domotics approaches.